BeardedBry/TicTacToe/README.md

 # Tic Tac Toe

-I built this game to practice in Object Oriented JavaScript.
+I built this game to practice coding in an Object Oriented Style.

 ## Getting Started